Michael Duke is a trial and appellate litigator with experience in state and federal courts and arbitration hearings.

 Michael has represented clients in a variety of complex commercial disputes across practice areas including complex financial instruments, restructuring, insurance, land use, and governance disputes.

-- Cerberus Capital Management, L.P: represented private equity firm Cerberus Capital Management as plaintiff in a breach of contract action against the Canadian Imperial Bank of Commerce, one of Canada’s largest banks.
-Following a multi-week trial, the Court entered judgment for Cerberus for $855 million.
+- Cerberus Capital Management, L.P: Represented private equity firm Cerberus Capital Management as plaintiff in a breach of contract action against the Canadian Imperial Bank of Commerce, one of Canada’s largest banks.
+In 2018, the First Department agreed with Cerberus’ interpretation of the agreements and held that CIBC’s contrary interpretation was “unmoored” from the contracts.
+After a damages hearing and related decision that rejected nearly all of CIBC’s damages arguments, the New York Supreme Court entered judgment for Cerberus for $855 million.

 - A major energy company: Successfully defended our client against a claim seeking up to $1 billion, obtaining an award in our client’s favor after an eight-day confidential CPR arbitration hearing.